Blessed are the gentle, for they shall inherit the earth. Matthew 5:5 (NASB)

 Not Jesus’ Idea

-I wonder how the people reacted when Jesus spoke the third beatitude (Matt 5:5).
+I wonder how the people reacted when Jesus spoke the third beatitude (Matthew 5:5).
 I wonder if they thought, “This is desirable behavior for others; maybe I should act that way.”
 I wonder if anyone thought Jesus was a nice, loving and considerate guy who had a wonderful heart for others.
 I wonder what they thought?

 Maybe they wanted to think Jesus did not mean what he was saying.
 Some may say it means, “Blessed are the meek . . .” because that is how my Bible reads.
 That is closer to the meaning.
 It can be difficult to translate from one language into another.
 A common misunderstanding is that gentle means humble, but that is not completely accurate either.
 His audience had the advantage on us since they understood the Greek word (praus) Jesus used for “gentle.”

 Gentle Does Not Mean

 Let us look at what this word does NOT mean before we decide what it means.
 There are four stops in scripture we could make with our “horse and carriage,” but we will only stop three times.
 The first stop is Colossians 3:12,